 Is it as complete as it should be?
 If not, then regular readers will know about and probably use the C3Centricity 4W™ template for storing all this information.
-You can download it and get the accompanying workbook here.
+You can download it and get the accompanying workbook for free here.

 Do you know what needs your customer has and which of them you are tapping into?